jonsag/piSchoolBell/README.md

 Automatic tasks
 -----------------------------
-At the first of every month cron will download calendar from 'dryg.net', adding data to the database
+At the first of every month cron will download calendar from 'dryg.net', adding data to the database.
-Every night cron will delete past breaks and days from the database
+Every night cron will delete past breaks and days from the database.

 Usage
 =============================